reslp/iqtreeGUI/README.md

 Description
 ===========

 iqtreeGUI is a graphical front-end for [IQ-TREE](http://www.iqtree.org).
 The goal is to implement all features of IQ-TREE 1.6.1.
-It is under active development and so several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python.
-Executables are created with pyinstaller.
+It is under active development and therefore several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python and executables are available for Windows, Linux and MacOS.

 ![Screenshot of iqtreeGUI](screenshot.png)
 *Figure: iqtreeGUi running on MacOS High Sierra*